2017 Exhibitor List

 Norman, OK 73069-8216

-University of Oklahoma Press, publisher of outstanding books on indigenous peoples of North, Central, and South America, announces a new publishing initiative from the university presses of Florida, Oklahoma, and Texas: Latin American and Caribbean Arts and Culture.
-Visit OU Press to see new books and learn more about LACAC.
+University of Oklahoma Press, publisher of outstanding books on the peoples of North, Central, and South America, features a publishing initiative from the university presses of Oklahoma, Florida, and Texas, funded by the Andrew W. Mellon Foundation: Latin American and Caribbean Arts and Culture.

 University of Pittsburgh Center for Comparative Archaeology